 Hydrogen is an energy carrier that can store and deliver usable energy, and a crucial feedstock for various industrial sectors.

-While its combustion produces no greenhouse gases, the production of hydrogen can have varying degrees of associated greenhouse gas emissions.
+While its combustion produces no greenhouse gases, the production of hydrogen can have varying degrees of associatedgreenhouse gas emissions.

-• Electrolytic hydrogen should only be produced from additional renewable electricity, when and linked to where it is being generated.
+Electrolytic hydrogen should only be produced from additional renewable electricity, linked to when and where it is being generated.

-• The amount of greenhouse gasses emitted to produce hydrogen, regardless of technology or feedstock, must be central to assessing the climate impact of hydrogen.
+The amount of greenhouse gasses emitted to produce hydrogen, regardless of technology or feedstock, must be central to assessing the climate impact of hydrogen.

 Currently, the vast majority of hydrogen produced worldwide is “grey” hydrogen, produced using fossil gas and generating large amounts of greenhouse gas emissions.
 Renewable hydrogen, or “green” hydrogen, has the potential for very low associated carbon emissions but requires large amounts of renewable electricity to be produced.
 This renewable electricity demand must be met with additional renewable capacity, and must be produced and consumed simultaneously, and in the same areas.
 If not, “green” hydrogen production cannibalises existing renewable electricity needed to decarbonise the power grid and support the phase-out of coal and gas through direct electrification.
 It therefore shifts emissions to a different place in the wider system instead of reducing them.